Laura Manifold Therapy

 Hi, I’m Laura, a compassionate counsellor offering trauma-informed therapy for adults and young people.

-I work with clients experiencing a range of difficulties, including anxiety, relationship difficulties, low self-esteem, emotional overwhelm, and the impact of traumatic or abusive experiences.
+I support people experiencing anxiety, relationship difficulties, low self-esteem, emotional overwhelm, and the impact of traumatic or abusive experiences.
+My approach is gentle, steady, and grounded in helping you make sense of what feels confusing, painful, or too much to carry alone.

-Alongside private practice, I have experience supporting survivors of abuse and sexual violence within a specialist charity setting.
-This work has deepened my understanding of trauma, shame, safety, relationships, and the lasting impact difficult experiences can have on emotional wellbeing and self-worth.
+Alongside my private practice, I've worked within a specialist charity setting supporting survivors of abuse and sexual violence.
+This experience has deepened my understanding of trauma, shame, safety, and the ways difficult experiences can shape how we feel about ourselves and our relationships.

 I'm a fully qualified Integrative Counsellor and a registered member of the British Association for Counselling & Psychotherapy (BACP).
-As a BACP member I work within their Ethical Framework and follow their guidelines for good counselling practice, ensuring safe, professional, and ethical support.
-I hold a current Enhanced DBS Certificate.
+I work within the BACP Ethical Framework, offering safe, professional, and ethical support.
+I hold an Enhanced DBS Certificate.

 Reaching Out